 Due to the transition to the electronic submittal of District Music Contest entries, payment for contest entry fees must be sent to the contest site address specified on the electronic entry submission acknowledgement immediately after the March 20 deadline unless payment is required at a different time by the host director or NSAA district involved.
-Schools will not be allowed to participate at the district music contest until the designated district host receives the required fees.
+Schools will be assessed a \$200 fine (in addition to entry fees), payable to their NSAA District, if their entry fees have not been paid in full before the designated deadline.